-- Check for an external cause.
-Did something scare your dog?
-If the aggression was temporary, it might be that your dog was reacting to a perceived threat.
-However, it's still important to figure out why your dog reacted with aggression if he has not done so in the past.
+- Fear can elicit sudden behavioral and temperament changes such as aggression.
+If the aggression is temporary, it might be that your dog is simply reacting to a perceived threat.
+However, it's still important to figure out why your dog reacted as it did if it hasn't done so in the past.
 You don't want to be caught off guard or put your dog in a situation that could lead to another bout of aggression.

-- An injury could be the source of your dog's sudden aggression if it seems to be in pain, start with a gentle physical exam.
-Look for swelling, cuts, torn paw pads, insect stings, tender spots; anything that is out of the ordinary could be hurting your dog and causing aggression.
+- An injury could be the source of your dog's sudden aggression if it seems to be in pain.
+To explore this possibility, start with a cursory physical exam.
+Look for swelling, cuts, torn paw pads, insect stings, or tender spots.
+Anything that looks out of the ordinary could be hurting your dog and causing aggression.

 - Check the inside of your dog's mouth if you feel safe doing so to see if a foreign object may be causing the aggression.
-It might be a daunting prospect if he's feeling snappy, but the problem could be something as simple as a piece of food, toy or twig caught in his teeth.
-However, if your dog is threatening to remove your fingers, you should leave this up to a veterinarian.
+It might be a daunting prospect if the dog is feeling snappy, but the problem could be something as simple as a piece of food, toy, or stick caught in your dog's teeth.
+If your dog threatens you in any way, though, leave the oral exam up to your veterinarian.

-Whether or not you are able to determine the cause of your dog's sudden aggression, it is still important that you bring him to the veterinarian as soon as possible.
-If the dog has undergone a personality change, then it is serious, and you need to find out what's wrong.
+Regardless of whether you're able to determine the cause of your dog's sudden aggression, it's important that you take it to the veterinarian as soon as possible.
+If the dog has undergone a personality change, this is serious, and you need to find out what's wrong.

-Your vet will discuss your dog's medical and behavioral history and perform a complete physical examination.
-The goal is to first rule out injuries and other major medical problems.
-Blood and urine tests may be necessary to assess your dog's cell counts and organ function.
-Radiographs (x-rays) may also be needed to locate the source of the problem.
+- The vet will discuss your dog's medical and behavioral history and perform a complete physical examination.
+The goal is to first rule out injuries and other medical problems.
+Blood and urine tests may be necessary to assess your dog's blood cell counts and organ function.
+Radiographs may also be needed to locate the source of the problem.

-If no medical issue can be found, you may need to seek the assistance of a canine behaviorist.
+- If your vet is unable to find a medical issue, seek the assistance of a certified canine behaviorist.
 An animal behavior professional can help you work with your dog using techniques such as behavior modification, conditioning, and desensitization and can also help you decide whether the risk of living with your dog is too great and euthanasia is justified.